diegogzt/escapemaster-docs/escapemaster-admin/README.md

 3. **Suspension/Termination**: One-click "Kill Switch" to suspend access for non-payment or policy violations.

 ### 3.2 Advanced User & Role Management
-Flama provides a cross-organizational view of all users.
+Escapemaster Admin provides a cross-organizational view of all users.
 - **Global User Search**: Find any user across any organization by email or name.
 - **Role Injection**: Administrators can inject themselves into any organization to provide support (Impersonation).
 - **Permission Matrix Editor**: A visual interface to define what each Role can do.